Your shopping cart is empty!

 Something else to note is that if your shirt is polyester your shirt is most likely not going to shrink.
 Well, that is unless you catch it on fire and burn it to ashes.
 That is the only way to get a polyester shirt to shirk.
 Now if it is cotton then you definitely have a great chance to make this happen.

+Do not use Boiling Water to shirk your shirt.
 The reason why I say don't waste your time trying to shrink polyester it's because it's synthetic.
-It like a plastic, They say you can use boiling hot water and heat dry on the highest setting but this can damage your shirt.
+It is like plastic, They say you can use boiling hot water and heat dry on the highest setting but this can damage your shirt.
 I would not recommend this.
-You can always save your shirt and protect it's print and later on if you don't return to your size cut it out and have it sewn on to your own t-shirt quilt.
+You can always save your shirt and protect its print and later on, if you don't return to your size cut it out and have it sewn onto your own t-shirt quilt.

-Questions from comments: This is the only set of instructions I've read saying use cold water.
+Questions from comments: This is the only set of instructions I've read that says to use cold water.
 Cold water prevents shrinkage, so you need to use hot water.
 If the shirt was printed properly, no writing or designs will come off.

 The reason that you should not use Hot or warm water to shrink your t-shirt is that Hot and warm water breaks down cotton fibers causing your colors to fade.
 It may be ok to use hot and warm water if the shirt you are trying to shrink is white but I am uncertain if it will change the brightness of your white.
 There may be a lot of variables.
 Are you trying to shrink an old used shirt?
 Are you trying to shrink a new shirt that you can not return?

 Also, Hot water can also cause the inks to fade if you have a graphic design printed on them.
-You can see this happening with an old shirt that you don't want to let go.
-Over time inks will break down and the hot and warm water will help it.
+You can see this happening with an old shirt that you don't want to let go of.
+Over time Inks will break down and the hot and warm water will help it.
 So if you want longevity for your shirt color and graphic we recommend cold water and Heat high drying for shrinking your shirt.